It is when a person is awake but shows no signs of consciousness.

 Additionally, VS / UWS patients cannot speak in understandable terms and can become noisy, restless, and hypermobile.

-One of the most challenging tasks clinicians face is differentiating VS / UWS from minimally conscious states (MCS).
+One of the clinicians’ most challenging tasks is differentiating VS / UWS from minimally conscious states (MCS).

-While neuroimaging, like MRI, is widely used to assess brain damage and functional abilities, behavioral assessment has, until now, been the ‘gold standard’ for detecting signs of consciousness and therefore for determining the diagnosis.
+While neuroimaging, like MRI, is widely used to assess brain damage and functional abilities, behavioral assessment has, until now, been the ‘gold standard for detecting signs of consciousness and determining the diagnosis.

 If a person is in a vegetative state for a long time, it can be considered to be: